 - Can’t roll over

 - Doesn’t say single words

 - Can’t stand, even when supported

-If you’re worried that your child or loved one is missing developmental milestones, Ascend Autism can help!
-With a dedicated staff of experts, we can help you navigate everything from the screening process to advanced treatments.
+If you’re worried that your child is missing developmental milestones, Ascend Autism can help!
+With a dedicated staff of experts, we can help you navigate everything from the screening process to finding the right ABA therapy program.
 If you have questions about Ascend Autism or want more information on Autism Spectrum Disorder (ASD), please call us at (877) 323-8668.